e2b-dev/E2B/README.md

 ### Start a Terminal
 You can **start a new terminal** in the session by calling `session.terminal.createSession`.

-> If you want to connect the same terminal when you reconnect to a session you can use the `terminalID`.
-This is currently primarily used for debugging purposes and when you connect to a special persistent session (`editEnabled` option when creating a new `Session`).
+> If you want to connect to the same terminal when you reconnect to a session you can use the `terminalID` option when creating the terminal.
+This is currently used for debugging purposes and when you connect to a special persistent session (`editEnabled` option when creating a new `Session`).

 > If you are using frontend terminal component like [Xtermjs](https://github.com/xtermjs/xterm.js/) you want to pass the data from `onData` handler to Xtermjs and forward the data from Xtermjs to the `term.sendData` method.